 Blu-ray Review: Smallfoot

 It’s funny what having kids does to you.
-Back when it was just me, I scarcely paid any attention to family films.
+Back when it was just us, we scarcely paid any attention to family films.
 Now, the thought of something new that everyone can watch fosters legit excitement — until, of course, you invariably see it for the 20th time.
 Nonetheless, we were ready to check out Smallfoot over the holidays with more than a dozen family members on hand to add a little more juice than usual.

-On a mountain in the clouds, a village of yetis goes about their life, utilizing a series of stones to govern their existence.
+On a mountain in the clouds, a village of yetis goes about their life, employing a series of stones to govern their existence.
 Each yeti has a job to do, such as ringing a bell each morning to summon a snail that brings light to the world, or feeding ice to unseen beasts labouring to keep the village itself aloft.
 One such yeti is Migo (Channing Tatum), who is the son of the bell ringer (Danny Devito) and is preparing to take over.

 During a trial launch — the bell is rung by a yeti being slingshotted into it — Migo miscalculates his trajectory and ends up outside the village.
 While there he sees a plane crash and a strange creature eject.
 When he approaches it he finds that it has small feet, proving the existence of the legendary Smallfoot.
 Migo rushes back to gather the villagers, but before they can arrive all evidence is wiped away.